alessiabardi/dh-ch-enrichment/README.md

-# OpenAIRE Graph Beginner's Kit
+# OpenAIRE DH-CH Enrichment

+This project forks from the OpenAIRE's beginner kit to work on the metadata snapshot of the Digital Humanities and Cultural Heritage community (https://dh-ch.openaire.eu).
-This beginner's kit runs entirely in a Docker container so as to minimise the effort required to get started and the amount of software packages and frameworks to be installed.
+It runs entirely in a Docker container so as to minimise the effort required to get started and the amount of software packages and frameworks to be installed.
 Docker Engine is the only piece of software required.